 - 1. A STREET WALL shall be required along any RBL frontage that is not otherwise occupied by a building.
-The STREET WALL shall be located not more than eight (8) inches behind the RBL ON TYPE A STREET FRONTAGES. - PRIVACY FENCES shall be constructed along that portion of a COMMON LOT LINE not otherwise occupied by a building. - 3.
-All Type B street frontages with surface parking shall be screened by a 3'high Street Wall that is located along the property line along that frontage or between the sidewalk and the surface parking lot.
-The street wall shall be of either the same building material as the principal structure on the lot or masonry or a living screen composed of shrubs planted to be opaque at maturity.
+The STREET WALL shall be located not more than eight (8) inches behind the RBL ON TYPE A STREET FRONTAGES - 2.
+PRIVACY FENCES shall be constructed along that portion of a common lot line not otherwise occupied by a building. - All Type B street frontages with surface parking shall be screened by a 3'high STREET WALL that is located along the property line along that frontage or between the sidewalk and the surface parking lot.
+The STREET WALL shall be of either the same building material as the principal structure on the lot or masonry or a living screen composed of shrubs planted to be opaque at maturity.
 Species shall be selected from the Planting list in this Code (Chapter IV, Section D). - 4.
 Furthermore, along all streets, service areas shall be defined by a street wall that is at least as high as the service equipment being screened.
-Such street walls shall be of either the same building material as the principal structure on the lot or masory or a living screen composed of shrubs planted to be opaque at maturity.
-Species shall be slected from the Planting List in this Code (Chapter IV, Section D).
+Such street walls shall be of either the same building material as the principal structure on the lot or masory or a living screen composed of shrubs planted to be opaque at List in this Code (Chapter IV, Section D).